Although as a sentenced prisoner you may lose your freedom, you still have basic rights and entitlements.

-Currently prisoners who’ve been sentenced to more than 3 years in jail do not have the right to vote; however, you can remain on the electoral roll to make it easy for you to vote when you are released from prison.
+Currently prisoners who’ve been sentenced to 3 years or more in jail do not have the right to vote; however, you can remain on the electoral roll to make it easy for you to vote when you are released from prison.

 Right to legal help